Shine a Light (film): Production

-Scorsese filmed the Rolling Stones at the Beacon Theatre on October 29 and November 1, 2006, but the performance footage used in the film is all from the second show.
+Martin Scorsese filmed the Rolling Stones at the Beacon Theatre on October 29 and November 1, 2006, but the performance footage used in the film is all from the second show.
 The music was recorded, mixed and co-produced by Bob Clearmountain.
 The audio recording was done on the Silver Truck with David Hewitt.
 The concert footage is preceded by a brief semi-fictionalized introduction about the preparations for the shows, and is intercut with historical news clips and archival interviews with band members.

 The shows, which were added to the tour schedule for the purposes of the film shoot, featured a different set list than was typical of other shows on the tour (see below), and were noted for their star-studded crowds, including former United States President Bill Clinton and his wife, Hillary Clinton, who was then a United States senator, and former President of Poland Aleksander Kwasniewski.

 The performances benefitted the Clinton Foundation, a charity founded by Bill Clinton, who gave a short speech at the October 29 performance.
 The film also shows Jack White, Buddy Guy and Christina Aguilera performing with the Stones.

 Prior to the October 29 show, 83-year-old Ahmet Ertegun, a co-founder and executive of Atlantic Records and chairman of the Rock and Roll Hall of Fame and museum, was backstage in a VIP social area, the "Rattlesnake Inn," when he tripped and fell, striking his head on the concrete floor.
 He was rushed to the hospital, and died on December 14, 2006.
 The film was dedicated to his memory.

 According to keyboardist Chuck Leavell's tour diary, Mick Jagger had been ill with throat problems, forcing a postponement of the Stones scheduled Atlantic City concert and the October 31 Beacon Theatre show was moved to November 1, to allow Jagger to recuperate.

+Worthy of note is lyrics omitted from "Sympathy for the Devil."
+Perhaps due to Clinton's presence, Jagger does not sing, "I shouted out, who killed the Kennedys?
+When after all, it was you and me."

 Performances

 Most of the performance footage was culled from the second night of filming.
 "The first night we had Bill Clinton there," Charlie Watts recalled.
-"I don't know why the Clinton bit's in the movie… That was a bit dull, because they weren't really rock 'n' roll people.
+"I don't know why the Clinton bit's in the movie...
+That was a bit dull, because they weren't really rock 'n' roll people.
 But Mick was on fire.
-You can tell in the third song when Lisa Fisher, the singer, does a shimmy with him and you see the look on her face.
+You can tell in the third song when Lisa Fisher (sic), the singer, does a shimmy with him and you see the look on her face.
 He dances like Fred Astaire, going backwards."

 All tracks are by Mick Jagger and Keith Richards, except where noted.